tomdu3/linux-news-app/README.md

     - **Issue:** The idea was to have a Back button that would bring the user back to the page from which they came to the Book Details.
 It is not he perfect solution.
 It uses a navigation history to go one step back.
 If the book is (un)liked, and page refreshes, that back needs to be pressed a few times to get the user back to the desired page without refreshing the cache.
 - *Book Short Description*
     - **Issue:** In early stages, the idea was to have a modal showing on book title clicked with only a short description and the button read more that would bring to the Book detail page.
 But, there wasn't time for full implementation.
+- *Directory Structure*
+    - **Issue:** The directory structure is not the best.
+The developer tried to make it as logical as possible, but there's a lot of room for improvement.
+The templates in the authors app are not following the ideal structure (/templates/app-name/...).
+Unfortunatelly, the developer realised that too late and didn't want to compromise the functionality of the website by changing the structure.

 [Back to top ⇧](#table-of-contents)

 ## Technologies Used